 What Is The Difference Between Private Placement Memorandum And Prospectus?

 The main difference between a PPM and a prospectus is the audience that they are targeting.
-A PPM is only meant for accredited investors, while a prospectus can be seen by anyone. accredited investors are defined as individuals who have a net worth of over $1 million or an annual income of over $200,000.
+A PPM is only meant for accredited investors; anyone can see a prospectus. accredited investors are individuals with a net worth of over $1 million or an annual income of over $200,000.

 Finally, a PPM is not required to be filed with the Securities and Exchange Commission (SEC), while a prospectus is.
 This means that a PPM can be distributed without going through the same level of scrutiny as a prospectus.